Table of Contents

-In Knack, workflow is what turns your static data into dynamic processes designed to impact your business: it moves jobs to the right employee, it alerts customers when an order is ready, it requests approvals from a manager.
+In Knack, workflow is what turns your static data into dynamic processes designed to impact your business: it moves jobs to the right employee, alerts customers when an order is ready, requests approvals from a manager, and so much more.

 Knack doesn’t have one specific workflow feature.
 Instead, workflow is included in many features throughout the Knack platform.